Affiliate links on SoundGuys may earn us a commission. Learn more.

 If the volume is still too low after cleaning your AirPods, you can try calibrating it with your iPhone.
 This involves a factory reset, which might sound complicated, but it’s not too tricky:

-- Keep the earbuds in the case and open the Bluetooth settings page on your iPhone.
+2. Keep the earbuds in the case and open the Bluetooth settings page on your iPhone.

-- Next to “AirPods,” click the small “i” icon.
+3. Next to “AirPods,” click the small “i” icon.

-- Your phone will disconnect from the headset, and now you can reset the AirPods.
+5. Your phone will disconnect from the headset, and now you can reset the AirPods.

-- With the charging case lid open, press and hold the setup button for around 15 seconds (or until the LED flashes amber).
+6. With the charging case lid open, press and hold the setup button for around 15 seconds (or until the LED flashes amber).

-If this does not solve the loudness issues, fear not, there are other options you can try, too.
+If this does not solve the loudness issues, fear not: there are other options you can try, too.

 Check the sound settings in your music app

-Don’t forget to check the sound settings in your preferred music app—it’s often separate from your device volume.
+Don’t forget to check the sound settings in your preferred music app—they’re often separate from your device volume.
 That includes Apple Music, Spotify, YouTube Music, Amazon Music, and other streaming platforms, plus media players like VLC.
 Make sure that you’ve pushed the volume sliders up in these apps, and then adjust the total volume output of your device using its controls.

 While you’re snooping around in the settings of your apps, double-check to make sure you did not enable any wonky equalizer settings.
 If you have turned down some or even all of the level adjusters, this could make things sound far quieter than they really are.
-If you really want to retain your equalizer settings, we have a guide that covers all sorts of headphones and earphones, including the AirPods, and it includes what (if anything) happens to the rest of your sound settings if you do.
+If you want to retain your equalizer settings, we have a guide that covers all sorts of headphones and earphones, including the AirPods, and it includes what (if anything) happens to the rest of your sound settings if you do.

 Make sure both earbuds are the same volume